 - Distributed events: Rides that happen at a specific time, but everyone participates from their own, separate location.
 The May 2020 Midnight Mystery Ride is a great example!

 - Ride anytime routes: A specific route that people can ride at any time they’d like.
-Check out this year’s special Pedalpalooza calendar for lots of great examples.
+Check out the special Pedalpalooza 2020 calendar for lots of great examples.

+- Online events: Bike-y online events like meetings, socials, livestreams, and more.
 The Shift list is also always open for bikey discussion.
-So even as we may ride our own paths these days, stay in touch with your fellow bike funnists and keep the conversation going ‘til we ride together again.
+Stay in touch with your fellow bike funnists and keep the conversation going even when you can’t be in person.